 The type of personal information we collect, and hold depends on your relationship with us.
 For example, if you are a:

-- Client we may collect and hold information including your name, address, email address, contact telephone number, areas of interest, information about our dealings with you and any feedback that you provide to us about our products and services.
+- Prospective Client or Client: we may collect and hold information including your name, address, email address, contact telephone number, areas of interest, information about our dealings with you and any feedback that you provide to us about our products and services.

 - Candidate seeking employment with us or a client of ours: we may collect and hold information including your name, address, email address, contact telephone number, gender, age, employment history, references, resume, medical history, emergency contact, taxation details, qualifications and payment details.